COST GUIDES

 The average self-fit indoor TV aerial cost is £60 (materials only).

-That said, they can be a valid option if you live in a built-up, urban area with strong signal – or if you don’t have permission to use the roof of your home.
+Indoor TV aerials can be a valid option if you live in a built-up, urban area with a strong signal, or if you don't have permission to use the roof of your home.

 Replacing an existing aerial vs installing a new one